 Plan this trip for the spring and stop at the Antelope Valley California Poppy Reserve in Lancaster.
 The red poppy field should be in full bloom then.

 Once you get to Sequoia, impress the teens with the redwoods so tall they touch the sun.
 My kids had fun climbing through the trunk of a fallen giant.
-If your family is into camping, bring the tent or rent a cabin.
+If your family is into camping, bring a tent or rent a cabin.

 Recommended and teen-approved hotel: Wuksachi Lodge.